-In order to counter tyranny in Belarus, the Federal Government is pushing on with a mechanism to document severe human rights violations in Belarus, as called for in an OSCE report.
+In March 2021, to counter tyranny in Belarus, the Federal Government joined with international partners to initiate a mechanism to document severe human rights violations in Belarus.
 The aim is to make it possible to investigate and prosecute such cases in future.

 In Brussels the EU Foreign Ministers are discussing the situation in Belarus today.
 Other issues on the agenda include Libya and the Turkish-Greek gas dispute in the eastern Mediterranean.